z-rui/abcp/README.md

 - `rpi/gpio_tone` reads binary drives a GPIO output.
 - Connect the pin to a buzzer to listen to the music. 🎶

+## Known bugs

+- Some keys (C#, Cb, F#) are wrong.
+- Sharp and flat signs apply only to a note; it should apply to the entire measure.